iamalexman/Memojis/README.md

    - Create a [YAML file](https://github.com/iamalexman/Memojis/blob/main/.github/workflows/docc.yml) and configure rules in it for building and deploying workflows

 >
-> This [documentation](https://iamalexman.github.io/Memojis/documentation/memojis) is based on a project I did studying Swift from the [Stanford's CS193p course, Developing Applications for iOS.](https://cs193p.sites.stanford.edu/about-cs193p)
+> [The final documentation](https://iamalexman.github.io/Memojis/documentation/memojis) is based on a project I completed while learning Swift a few years ago in "Stanford's CS193p cource: Developing Applications for iOS"
 >
-> The cource explains the fundamentals of how to build a memory game for iPhone and iPad using SwiftUI and MVVM architecture pattern.
+> The [cource](https://cs193p.sites.stanford.edu/about-cs193p) explains the fundamentals of how to build a memory game for iPhone and iPad using SwiftUI and MVVM architecture pattern.
 >

 ##